MobilePhoneESSnetBigData/mobloc/tutorial/mobloc_explanation.md

 In mobloc we used the weights built-up = 1, forest = 0.1, water = 0,
 (rail)roads = 0.5.
-These weights are open for discussion, and also depend on the country of study: e.g. in Finland less people are expected in forests than Spain.
+These weights are open for discussion, and also depend on the country of study: e.g. in Finland less people are expected in forests than in Spain.

 For each grid tile, these values are summed and normalized to 1: so the total value of the whole grid should be 1.
+Note that normalization also takes place when computing the posterior distribution.

 In the example of mobloc, the land use prior is the following: